-Our Academic Indicator for English Language Arts for the All student group performed at 70.9 points below standard and received a red status.
-This was a 8.3-point decline from the previous year.
-The Hispanic and the Socioeconomically Disadvantaged student groups were below standard.
-All other student groups did not have enough students for a status to be calculated.
+Our Academic Indicator for English Language Arts showed the All student group performing at 73.2 points below standard and received a red status.
+This was a slight decrease from the previous year at 2.3%.
+Our Hispanic student group was red, with a decrease of 4.6 points and our low-income student group declined by 7.2 points.
+Our African American, American Indian, White, Asian, Filipino, foster youth, English learners, LTELs students with disabilities homeless and all other groups did not have enough students for a status to be calculated.